DOE Job Vacancy

-- At least 4 years of progressive career experience, preferably in education
+- At least 3 years progressive career experience, preferably in Education finance or grants management.

-Salary will be computed in accordance with classification, educational level and work experience of the individual selected in accordance with Delaware Code.
-Direct deposit of payroll check is a condition of employment for state employees, and employees are paid on a lag pay schedule with first payment made after approximately one month employment.
+Salary will be computed in accordance with the educational level and work experience of the individual selected and in accordance with salary schedules for employees of the Department of Education.
+Direct deposit of payroll checks is a condition for state employment and employees are paid on a lag pay schedule with the first payment made after approximately one month of employment.

-This is a position at DDOE and is funded with proceeds to be received through the RTTT award between 2010 and 2014.
-On March 30, 2010, Delaware was named as one of two states selected for Phase 1 funding of a RTTT competitive federal grant to improve education in public schools.
-The person hired will be responsible for implementing the proposals outlined in Delaware’s winning RTTT application.
-The continuation of this position beyond 2014 is expressly contingent in each succeeding fiscal year upon the availability of sufficient funds from state, federal, and/or appropriated special funds, and further contingent upon state allocated full-time equivalent (F.T.E.) authorizations in succeeding fiscal year budgets of the State of Delaware.
+This position is funded with proceeds received through the Race to the Top – Early Learning Challenge (RTTT-ELC) award between 2012 and 2015.
+The continuation of this position beyond 2015 is expressly contingent in each succeeding fiscal year upon the availability of sufficient funds from state, federal, and/or appropriated special funds, and further contingent upon state allocated full-time equivalent (F.T.E.) authorizations in succeeding fiscal year budgets of the State of Delaware.

 Mary L. Cooke, Esq.